18F/handbook/_pages/how-we-work/tools/slack.md

 - **Change your color scheme.** You can change your color scheme by going to Preferences --> Theme --> Custom Theme.
 Paste the following for the US Design Standards theme: `#112E51,#205493,#0071BC,#FFFFFF,#323A45,#FFFFFF,#4AA564,#981B1E`
 - **Screen-sharing tip:** If you want notifications to stop showing up so people don't see them, hover over the Notification Center icon in the top right corner of your screen and **Option + click** on it.
 Repeat that to turn notifications back on.
 - **Update Slackbot.** We automate responses to frequently asked questions with a Slackbot.
 You can update or customize responses [here](https://gsa-tts.slack.com/customize/slackbot).
 (You can also [add emoji](https://gsa-tts.slack.com/customize/emoji)).
 - **Use #news for vital team announcements.** [#news]((https://gsa-tts.slack.com/archives/news) is an announcement-only channel where only administrators can post.
+If you have a post you’d like to go up in #news, ping @commsquad to get a review of the language, then ask in #admins-slack for someone to post it to #news.
 Please keep #news posts limited to information that the entire team needs to know.
-This includes things like required trainings, necessary security and compliance actions, policy changes or reminders, and all-team events.
-If you have a post you’d like to go up in #news, ping @commsquad to get a review of the language, then ask in #admins-slack for someone to post it to #news.
+This includes things like:
+    - Required trainings
+    - Necessary security and compliance actions
+    - Policy changes or reminders
+    - All-team events
+    - Senior management team meeting notes
+    - Changes or actions that impact the entire team

 ### Frequently used emoji